xlfdll/WinTree/README.md

 # WinTree
-A utility to generate file list from hard drives.
+A utility to generate file list from hard drives

 ## System Requirements
 * .NET Framework 2.0